sofiawallq/battling-ships/README.md

 Ability to hide the Computers board from the other player

 ### Features left to implement
+* The ability for the player to position their own ships.
+* The option to choose your own board size and the number of ships.

 ## Data model eg class